Estimate Time6 min

 1. Begin by recognizing and acknowledging your emotions and how they influence your decisions.
 There are tactics you can use to keep your cool in difficult times.

 2. McAdam suggests that investors may want to explore setting up a more solid financial foundation that can help them feel more at ease.
-Setting up an emergency fund or establishing a more predictable stream of income, such as from annuities, to address near-term needs may help you resist the urge to act when markets fluctuate.
+Setting up emergency savings or establishing a more predictable stream of income, such as from annuities, to address near-term needs may help you resist the urge to act when markets fluctuate.

 3. Think about working with investment professionals who can help tailor a diversified portfolio in accordance with your goals and risk tolerance.
 Knowing you have a professional watching over your portfolio can help to remove emotional or reactive decision-making from the equation.